Types of Machine Vision Lenses

 Imaging lenses are a complicated and nuanced component in imaging systems, and it is not always straightforward which decisions to make when it comes time to choose a lens and what tradeoffs are made as a direct result of those decisions.
 Lens specification sheets (or datasheets) vary between manufacturers, which can make comparisons a daunting task.
 Oftentimes, however, the problem is not as complicated as that, as it can be challenging enough to determine even the type of lens that is required for a particular application.
 Is a fixed focal length lens the best choice?
 What about a zoom lens?
 Or a telecentric?

-It is important to read (or have prior understanding of) the previous six sections of this text before jumping into this section, as it will discuss previously learned about concepts without going into any background detail.
+It is important to read (or have prior understanding of) the previous six sections of this text before jumping into this section, as it will discuss previously learned concepts without going into any background detail.
 An understanding of the prior sections is particularly important for Advanced Lens Selection.

 Types of Variable Magnification Lenses